FDAPT: Federated Domain-adaptive Pre-training for Language Models: Introduction

 \section{Introduction}

-Although Pre-trained Language Models (PLMs) have reached state-of-the-art (SOTA) performance in many general natural language processing (NLP) tasks \cite{zhou2023comprehensive}, they did not demonstrate satisfactory results on tasks within a specific domain \cite{alsentzer2019publicly, kasai2023evaluating, ramponi2020neural}.
-To further improve the model performance, researchers proposed a second-phase pre-training in domains, which is also known as Domain-adaptive Pre-training (DAPT) \cite{gururangan2020don}.
-The aim of DAPT is to adapt original PLMs to new domains by continuing the pre-training task on unlabelled text data in the target domain.
-Consequently, the domain-specific PLMs can achieve higher performance than original models, such as Clinical BERT \cite{alsentzer2019publicly} and BioBERT \cite{lee2020biobert} in clinical and biomedical domains.

-The DAPT process requires extensive training data in the domain to optimize model adaptation.
-However, data in sensitive domains, such as patients’ information in hospitals, are usually private and restricted from direct sharing.
-Hence, a practical challenge of DAPT is to develop enhanced domain-specific PLMs by leveraging private and distributed data while preserving data privacy.
+Foundation models (FMs) are trained on broad data and can be adapted to different downstream tasks \citep{bommasani2021opportunities}.
+Recently, these models, such as GPT-4 \citep{2023arXiv230308774O} and LLaMA \citep{touvron2023llama}, have demonstrated remarkable capabilities across numerous tasks and domains, especially in the field of natural language processing (NLP) \citep{zhou2023comprehensive}.
+Researchers can create high-quality models by tuning FMs to specific tasks instead of building bespoke models from scratch.
+This approach faces challenges due to limited availability of public data \citep{villalobos2022will} and high demand of computation power \citep{bommasani2021opportunities}.
+To solve these problems, researchers incorporate Federated Learning (FL) \citep{mcmahan2017communication} into FMs \citep{yu2023federated, zhuang2023foundation}.
+FL is a decentralized approach, which allows multiple clients to collaboratively train a joint model without exchanging raw data from each client.
+By adopting FL when training FMs, we can leverage more distributed data and computation resources across different sources to improve model performance while preserving data privacy.

-Federated Learning (FL) \cite{mcmahan2017communication} is a decentralized approach, which allows multiple clients to collaboratively train a joint model without exchanging raw data from each client.
-Therefore, combining DAPT with FL can offer the following advantages: 1) \textbf{Privacy guarantee.} Sensitive data can be utilized without direct sharing with other clients or the server to protect data privacy.
-2) \textbf{Enhanced performance.} More enhanced and powerful domain-specific PLMs can be developed by training on extensive private and distributed data.
+In this research, we focus on the combination of FL and Domain-Adaptive Pre-Training (DAPT) \citep{gururangan2020don}.
+The aim of DAPT is to adapt original FMs to new domains by continuing the pre-training task in the target domain.
+Consequently, the domain-specific FMs can achieve higher performance than original models, such as Clinical BERT \citep{alsentzer2019publicly} and BioBERT \citep{lee2020biobert} in clinical and biomedical domains respectively.
+Combining DAPT with FL can offer the following advantages: 1) \textbf{Privacy guarantee.} Sensitive data can be utilized without direct sharing with other clients or the server to protect data privacy.
+2) \textbf{Enhanced performance.} More enhanced and powerful domain-specific Pre-trained Language Models (PLMs) can be developed by training on extensive private and distributed data.
 3) \textbf{Cost saving.} Only raw text data are needed, saving the substantial costs and expenses of data labelling.
-4) \textbf{Wide applicability.} Domain-specific PLMs can be fine-tuned on any downstream tasks in the domain for improvement.
+4) \textbf{Wide applicability.} Domain-specific PLMs can be fine-tuned on any downstream tasks within the domain to improve performance.